-Credits Credit Credit distribution of the course Pre-requisite of Code Lecture Tutorial Practical/ Practice the course (if any) Mathematical Modeling 4 3 0 1 DSC-6: Ordinary Differential Equations
+Credits Eligibility Pre-requisite of Code Lecture Practical/ Practice the course (if any) Mathematical Modeling 4 3 0 1 with DSC-6: Ordinary Differential Equations

 Learning Objectives: Primary objective of this course is to introduce:

 - Mathematical modeling as the representation of a system by a set of mathematical relations or equations. - Mathematical epidemiological models susceptible-infectious-recovered (SIR) and its variant SEIR (S-Exposed-IR) for the spread of diseases. - Monte Carlo simulation techniques, and simplex method for solving linear programming problems.